 Prof Sarah Lewis’s research is in medical imaging, specifically breast and lung cancer imaging.
 She has a primary focus in understanding how new technological imaging developments, such as Phase Contrast and Artificial Intelligence (AI), change the nature of radiology service provisions, such as screening programs, and the performance of the humans who use them.
 Sarah’s research translates laboratory findings into clinical practice through changes in behaviour of practitioners, such as radiologists and radiographers.

-Yun’s research includes exploring risk factors for cancer and innovative methods to improve the detection of early clinical indicators of malignancy on medical images.
-Her current work is around developing new test sets and she leads BREAST’s research and training activities in Vietnam.
+Yun’s research aims to exploring innovative algorithms to improve the detection of early clinical indicators of malignancy on medical images and a cost-effective method for clinicians, educators and medical students to build portable mammogram reading workstations that suit with the remote delivery of high-quality training and education.
+Her current work is focused on developing individualized mammogram training test sets and she also leads BREAST’s research and training activities in Vietnam.

 Tong’s research interest covers epidemiology, breast cancer screening, breast density and digital breast tomosynthesis.
 Her current work is around developing new test sets and she leads BREAST’s research and training activities in China.